Attarintiki Daredi: Piracy

 Prabhakara Rao told the media that Arunkumar had given a copy of the DVD to his friend and Hyderabad-based APSP constable, Katta Ravi, who sent it to his friend, V. Sudheer Kumar, on 14 September 2013.
 Pedana-based videographer Poranki Suresh got the DVD from Sudheer Kumar, and later gave it to Kollipalli Anil Kumar, who owns the Devi Mobiles and Cell repair shop in Pedana.
 Anil Kumar had uploaded the two-part movie into his system, and sold the 60-minute part-one of the movie to his customers in different formats.
 Anil Kumar deleted the original file in his system after learning about the police raids.
 However, he confessed to the crime during the investigation.
 Based on the information given by Anil Kumar, a special team led by Machilipatnam DSP K.V.
 Srinivasa Rao, with the support of the Crime Investigation Department, Hyderabad, arrested the suspects in Hyderabad.
 The police filed charges on 24 September 2013, against the five suspects under clauses 63, 65 and 66 of the Copyright (Amendment Bill) 2010 and 429 IPC.

 Kalyan and Srinivas decided to return a significant portion of their remuneration to help Prasad overcome the financial crisis caused by the leak.
 Samantha returned her entire salary to the producers.
 Kalyan remained silent during the entire issue, but finally spoke at length about the episode at the "Thank You Meet" of the film on 14 October 2013.
 He said that this was a conspiracy and not piracy.
 He added that he was very well aware of the facts as to who was behind the leak of the film and will not spare anyone and will strike when the time is right.

 Home media

-The Television broadcast rights were sold to an unknown channel in mid June 2013 for an amount of ₹9 crore which happened to be the highest amount that a television channel paid for the telecast rights of a Telugu film till the sale of rights of Aagadu (2014) to Gemini TV in June 2014.
-The film's television premier was announced in mid December 2013 to be held on 11 January 2014 in MAA TV.
-The film registered a TRP rating of 19.04 which was the highest for any Telugu film till date.
+The television broadcast rights were sold to an unknown channel in mid June 2013 for an amount of ₹9 crore which happened to be the highest amount that a television channel paid for the telecast rights of a Telugu film till the sale of rights of Aagadu (2014) to Gemini TV in June 2014.
 The Indian DVD and Blu-ray were marketed by Volga Videos.
 The overseas DVD and Blu-ray were marketed by Bhavani Videos.